scalameta/munit/docs/fixtures.md

 Return a `Future`-like value from the methods `beforeAll`, `beforeEach`, `afterEach` and `afterAll` to make an asynchronous fixture.
 By default, only `Future[_]` values are recognized.
-Override `munitValueTransforms` to add support for writing async fixture with other `Future`-like types, see [declare async tests](tests.md#declare-async-test) for more details.
+Override `munitValueTransforms` to add support for other `Future`-like types, see
+[declare async tests](tests.md#declare-async-test) for more details.

 ```scala mdoc:reset